This article outlines the details of the PEPPOL PKI.

 It shows how the PKI is structured and where it is used.

-During 2018 all PEPPOL certificates must be replaced, because the underlying root certificate is about to expire in January 2020.
+During 2018 all PEPPOL certificates were replaced, because the underlying root certificate of PKI v2 is about to expire in January 2020.

 The new PKI is called "OpenPEPPOL PKI v3" and the root certificates are valid from 2018 to 2028.